-In a 2021 podcast, Mario recalled that when he lined up to kick his first PAT, the opposing team members were so curious at seeing a barefooted soccer-style kicker that they "just looked and watched me kick the ball" and "didn't even try to block it."38 Mario, who would run barefooted onto the field to fans chanting "Mar-e-oo!
-Mar-e-oo!,"39 generated national and local media coverage (articles about the first barefooted soccer-style kicker appeared in over 360 newspapers nationwide) and helped led Shaw to its 1957 league championship.40
+In a 2021 podcast, Mario recalled that when he lined up to kick his first PAT, the opposing team members were so curious at seeing a barefooted soccer-style kicker that they "just looked and watched me kick the ball" and "didn't even try to block it."
+Mario -- who would run barefooted onto the field to thousands of fans chanting his name39 -- generated national and local media coverage (articles about the first barefooted soccer-style kicker appeared in over 360 newspapers nationwide) and helped lead Shaw to its 1957 league championship.
+40

-Mario was a placekicker for the Bowling Green State University freshman football team before transfering to the United States Naval Academy.41 At the Naval Academy he switched sports and was a member of its soccer team that was runner-up in the 1963 D-1 NCAA Soccer Championship.42 A Masters Swimmer National Champion and All-American, Mario is Ohio's all-time winningest soccer coach.43
+Mario was a placekicker for the Bowling Green State University freshman football team before transferring to the United States Naval Academy.
+At the Naval Academy he switched sports and was a member of its soccer team that was runner-up in the 1963 D-1 NCAA Soccer Championship.
+A Masters Swimmer National Champion and All-American, Mario is Ohio's all-time winningest soccer coach.